-A luxurious trip to South Africa, by Cheryl
+Cheryl's luxurious trip to South Africa

 During my stay in South Africa, I flew from Johannesburg to Hoedspruit to cover the northern Limpopo region of Greater Kruger.
 I was lucky enough to stay at three amazing camps; Karula on Kapama Private Game Reserve, Garonga on the Makalali Private Reserve and finally Simbavati Hilltop Lodge on Timbavati Private Game Reserve.
 Game viewing in all locations was fantastic - this is what I love about safari in South Africa, the guarantee of seeing all Big 5 and more... plus the anticipation of it.

 Kapama Karula is the epitome of luxury accommodation in the bush.
 All 12 villas here are decorated lavishly with earthy tones and feature private heated pools on the outdoor terrace that overlook the Klaserie River.
 This river flows all year round which means it draws animals even in the driest of months.
 The camp is also fenced which means peace of mind for parents with young children, and family villas are also available as well as a plethora of activities for the little ones.
-They also offer romantic sleep outs for honeymooners, a brand new spa on site, a fully inclusive package with all food and drinks included and 13,000 hectares of prime game viewing (we spotted all of the Big 5 in just two days here!)
+They also offer romantic sleep outs for honeymooners, a brand new spa on site, a fully inclusive package with all food and drinks included and 13,000 hectares of prime game viewing (we spotted all of the Big 5 in just two days here).
 Kapama Karula really does cater to all.

-Next I travelled onwards to Garonga!
+Next I travelled onwards to Garonga.
 Much more rustic and authentic in feel, the focus of this camp is definitely the pretty rock pool overlooking the on-site watering hole.
-Slightly smaller in size with just 9 rooms, the camp is split in two; the main safari camp which has 6 luxury tents and Little Garonga which features 3 suites.
+Slightly smaller in size with just 9 rooms, the camp is split in two; the main safari camp which has six luxury tents and Little Garonga which features three suites.
 Little Garonga is really special – perfect for a small family group or special gathering.
 This part of the camp is completely self-serviced with separate exclusive dining and a private plunge pool too.
 One unique offering here was the bush bath – giving guests the opportunity to either bathe under the stars whilst outside in the bush, or skip a game drive and view the animals in their natural habitat while pampering yourself!
-Whilst game driving here we came across the elusive black rhino, a pride of 15 lions feasting on a warthog, and ended up in the middle of a herd of approx. 30 elephants.
-What an experience!
+Whilst game driving here we came across the elusive black rhino, a pride of 15 lions feasting on a warthog, and ended up in the middle of a herd of approximately 30 elephants.
+What an experience.